Two young elephants have died. In Hamburg animal park Hagenbeck a virus has broken out. Where does it come from and what makes it so dangerous?

-Two days after the event followed the explanation for the rapid course of the disease: The young bull was suffering from the elephant herpesvirus EEHV 1 .
+Two days after the event followed the zoology research project for the rapid course of the disease: The young bull was suffering from the elephant herpesvirus EEHV 1 .
 If the viral disease stops, the animal usually dies within a few days.
 People are not at risk because the virus is specialized in elephants.

 There is now a second case in the herd.
 Even with the three-year-old elephant cow Anjuli a virus outbreak was detected .
 After veterinarians and animal keepers tried to save the animal, it also died on Wednesday, as the zoo announced this afternoon .

 The virus attacks the inward cells of lymphatic and blood vessels and attacks various organs.
 If the virus spreads in the body, it damages it very quickly within a short time.